The MIR | Clarification of Terms

 Voluntary Imagery

 Mental images that are deliberately generated and controlled by conscious effort and awareness.
-This includes visualizing scenarios, recalling memories, or imagining future events, often used in problem-solving, creativity, meditation, and sports performance.
+This includes visualising scenarios, recalling memories, or imagining future events, often used in problem-solving, creativity, meditation, and sports performance.
 Voluntary imagery is essential for planning, learning, and mental rehearsal.

 Worded Thinking or Verbal Thought